TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/client-labelsarentvisible.md

 	* [How to configure a label for visual markings for Azure Information Protection](https://docs.microsoft.com/azure/information-protection/configure-policy-markings)
 	* [When visual markings are applied](https://docs.microsoft.com/azure/information-protection/configure-policy-markings#when-visual-markings-are-applied)

+6. Azure Information Protection does not support having multiple version of Office installed and multiple users signed in to Office.
+Try to logout all users logged into Office and try again [More information](https://docs.microsoft.com/azure/information-protection/requirements#applications)

-6. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket
+7. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket

 ### Export Azure Information Protection logs